-The Department of Criminology, Sociology, and Geography at Arkansas State University - Jonesboro offers a General M.A.
+The Department of Sociology & Criminology at Arkansas State University - Jonesboro offers a General M.A.
 Degree in Sociology and a M.A. degree in Sociology with a Concentration in Criminology.
 The program is designed to prepare students for entry into Ph.D. programs and provides skills and training necessary for employment as professional sociologists and in other related occupations.

 We are looking for students who are curious about the social world, academically dedicated, and committed to the examination of society.

 - A minimum cumulative undergraduate grade point average of 3.00, or a minimum of 3.0 for the last 60 hours of undergraduate course work completed.